mattmink/bsValidate/README.md

   // A jQuery selector used to determine which fields should be required.
   // DEFAULT: "input.required,textarea.required,select.required,[required]" (STRING)
   requiredSelector: "",

+  // Determines which attribute should be used to identify the form elements from the {fields} object.
+  // DEFAULT: "name" (STRING)
+  attrAsKey: "",

+  // A jQuery selector used to identify the parent element for each field.
+  // DEFAULT: ".form-group" (STRING)
+  formGroupSelector: "",

   // For <select> fields, change what the plugin considers as "blank" (i.e. "-- Select --")
   // DEFAULT: "" (STRING)